powercore2000/CSC481-Reservation-Program/README.md

 add the desired <dependency> block.
 Save the file.
 In IntelliJ, right-click the project and select Maven > Reload Project/Sync Project to update dependencies.

+## How To Run Project

+Run ReservationClient.java to start the frontend of the application.

+Run ReservationServer.java to start the backend of the application.